chirindaopensource/constrained_portfolio_optimization_via_quantum_approximate_optimization_algorithm/simplified_readme.md

 ## Acknowledgments

 -   Credit to **Javier Mancilla, Theodoros D. Bouloumis, and Frederic Goguikian** for the foundational research that forms the entire basis for this computational replication.

 -   This project is built upon the exceptional tools provided by the open-source quantum and scientific Python communities.
 Sincere thanks to the developers of **PennyLane, D-Wave Ocean, PyPortfolioOpt, Pandas, NumPy, and SciPy**.

+--

+*This README was generated based on the structure and content of the `constrained_portfolio_optimization_via_quantum_approximate_optimization_algorithm_draft.ipynb` notebook and follows best practices for research software documentation.*